Bound for Gaussian-state Quantum illumination using direct photon measurement: Abstract

 \section{Abstract}

-We present bound for quantum illumination with Gaussian state when using on-off detector or photon number resolving detector, where its performance is evaluated with signal-to-noise ratio.
-First, in the case of coincidence counting, the best performance is given by two-mode squeezed vacuum (TMSV) state which outperforms coherent state and classically correlated thermal (CCT) state.
-However coherent state can beat the TMSV state with increasing signal mean photon number when using the on-off detector.
+It is important to find feasible measurement bounds for quantum information protocols.
+We present analytic bounds for quantum illumination with Gaussian states when using an on-off detection or a photon number resolving (PNR) detection, where its performance is evaluated with signal-to-noise ratio.
+First, for coincidence counting measurement, the best performance is given by the two-mode squeezed vacuum (TMSV) state which outperforms the coherent state and the classically correlated thermal (CCT) state.
+However, the coherent state can beat the TMSV state with increasing signal mean photon number in the case of the on-off detection.
 Second, the performance is enhanced by taking Fisher information approach of all counting probabilities including non-detection events.
-In the Fisher information approach, the TMSV state still presents the best performance but the CCT state can beat the TMSV state with increasing signal mean photon number when using the on-off detector.
-We also show that displaced squeezed state exhibits the best performance in the single-mode Gaussian state.
+In the Fisher information approach, the TMSV state still presents the best performance but the CCT state can beat the TMSV state with increasing signal mean photon number in the case of the on-off detection.
+Furthermore, we show that it is useful to take the PNR detection on the signal mode and the on-off detection on the idler mode, which reaches similar performance of using PNR detections on both modes.